travis-ci/travis.rb/README.md

-        -s, --stdin                      upload key read from stdin -c, --check                      set exit code depending on key existing -g, --generate                   generate SSH key and set up for given GitHub user
+        -s, --stdin                      upload key read from stdin -c, --check                      set exit code depending on key existing -g, --generate                   generate SSH key and set up for given GitHub user -p, --passphrase PASSPHRASE      pass phrase to decrypt with when using --upload

 *This feature is for [Pro and Enterprise](#pro-and-enterprise) only.*